konveyor/tackle-windup-api/README.md

 * retrieve the hints for all the applications analyzed
 * get analysis status updates while analysis is running

-Features to be added: check the [Issues](https://github.com/windup/windup-api/issues) for enhancements already planned and feel free to add your request for new features if it's not there yet.
+Features to be added: check the [Issues](https://github.com/konveyor/tackle-windup-api/issues) for enhancements already planned and feel free to add your request for new features if it's not there yet.

 # Technical Considerations

 ## REST endpoints

 All the available endpoints are described with OpenAPI specifications in the [openapi.yaml](src/main/resources/META-INF/openapi.yaml) file.
-It can be analyzed, for example, with the online [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/windup/windup-api/main/src/main/resources/META-INF/openapi.yaml)
+It can be analyzed, for example, with the online [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/konveyor/tackle-windup-api/main/src/main/resources/META-INF/openapi.yaml)
-A Swagger UI is also embedded in the Windup API and accessible from the provided sample page as described below in the [API with Swagger](#api-with-swagger) paragraph.
+A Swagger UI is also embedded in the Tackle Windup API and accessible from the provided sample page as described below in the [API with Swagger](#api-with-swagger) paragraph.

 ## Configuration parameters

 ### Max size for uploaded applications

-Windup API default configuration allows the upload of applications up to 100 MB.
+Tackle Windup API default configuration allows the upload of applications up to 100 MB.
 This size can be changed applying a different value to the `QUARKUS_HTTP_LIMITS_MAX_BODY_SIZE` environment variable executing:
 ```shell
 kubectl set -n windup env deployment windup-api QUARKUS_HTTP_LIMITS_MAX_BODY_SIZE="<new_value>"